gruns/furl/API.md

 '/segments/are/maintained/decoded/%5E%60%3C%3E%5B%5D%22%23%2F%3F'
 ```

-A path that starts with '/' is considered absolute, and a Path can be absolute
+A path that starts with `/` is considered absolute, and a Path can be absolute
 or not as specified (or set) by the boolean attribute __isabsolute__.
 URL Paths
 have a special restriction: they must be absolute if a __netloc__ (username,
 password, host, and/or port) is present.
 This restriction exists because a URL
-path must start with '/' to separate itself from a __netloc__.
+path must start with `/` to separate itself from a __netloc__.
 Fragment Paths
-have no such limitation and __isabsolute__ and can be be True or False without
+have no such limitation and __isabsolute__ and can be True or False without
 restriction.

 Here's a URL Path example that illustrates how __isabsolute__ becomes True and